ChaosMcChief/DataScience_Nanodegree_p1-Seattle_Airbnb/README.md

 In this repo you'll find a jupyter notebook in which you can see all the datawrangling and plots described in this blog-post.

 ## Install
 To run the notebook you pretty much just need a standard Anaconda-installment.
-The data is not included in this repo, so you have to download it to the repo-folder in order to make the notebook working.
+The data is not included in this repo, so you have to download it directly to the repo-folder in order to make the notebook work.

 ## Questions asked
 The three main questions I wanted to answer with this dataset are the following.

  - Whats the cheapest time of the year to travel to Seattle and how does it match with the booking volume?
- - What are the most expensive / cheapest neighborhoods?
+ - What are the most expensive / cheapest neighbourhoods?
- - What are the most relevant price factors?
+ - Is the host behaviour influencing the price?